The Constitutional Courant

-The Constitutional Courant was a single issue colonial American-newspaper published in response to the Stamp Act of 1765.
+The Constitutional Courant was a single issue colonial American-newspaper published in response to the Stamp Act 1765.
 It was printed by William Goddard under an assumed name of Andrew Marvel.
 The newspaper vociferously attacked the Stamp Act in strong language, which caught the attention of colonial printers and royal colonial officials alike.
 The Courant and its general message proved popular and the newspaper was soon reprinted in other major towns and distributed elsewhere among the colonies.

 The Courant, which had a publication date of September 21, 1765, prominently reprinted Benjamin Franklin's 1754 Join or Die editorial cartoon.